 As we saw in class, a simplified formulation for computing the saturation throughput of a 2x2 input queued switch (single queue per input, i.e. without VOQ's) is the following.
 The head-of-line cells of the two input queues may have the following destination combinations: (i) "00", meaning that they are both destined to output 0; or (ii) "01", meaning the first is destined to output 0 and the other is destined to output 1; or (iii) "10"; or (iv) "11".
 If we assume that the switch is saturated, the queues are always non-empty.
-If we assume that arrivals are i.i.d. (independent identically distributed) with uniformly distributed destinations, then the probability of each of the above combinations is 0.25, and it is independent of the combination in the previous time slot and of the service decision made in the previous time slot.
-Combinations 01 and 10 yield 2 outgoing cells per time slot for the two outputs (average throughput 1.0 per output), while combinations 00 and 11 yield only 1 outgoing cell per time slot for both outputs (average throughput 0.5 per output).
-Hence, the average (saturation) throughput per output over a long time window will be: 0.25\0.5 + 0.25\1.0 + 0.25\1.0 + 0.25\0.5 = 0.75.
+If we assume that arrivals are i.i.d. (independent identically distributed) with uniformly distributed destinations, then the probability of each of the above combinations is 0.25, and it is independent of the combinations 01 and 10 yield 2 outgoing cells per time slot for the two outputs (average throughput 1.0 per output), while combinations 00 and 11 yield only 1 outgoing cell per time slot for both outputs (average throughput 0.5 per output).
+Hence, the average (saturation) throughput per output over a long time window will be: 0.250.5 + 0.251.0 + 0.251.0 + 0.250.5 = 0.75.